-There is no need to introduce you to Sony, right?
-Their products range from TVs to audio, video game consoles, and more.
-Sony’s camera department is equally important, and the Japanese brand has become well known in the Photography world as of late.
+There is no need to introduce you to Sony.
+The company’s products range from TVs to audio, video game consoles, and more.
+Sony’s camera department is equally important, and the Japanese brand has become well known in the photography world.

-Sony offers stunning design, build, and photo quality.
-Their array of lenses may not be as wide as the competitors’, but they do offer some great quality.
+Sony’s array of lenses may not be as wide as the competitors’, but they offer superb quality.
 And the list continues to grow, now also getting more support from third parties.
 It is no wonder they have beaten both Nikon and Canon in the full-frame mirrorless Japanese market, taking a whopping 38%.

 Sony offers stunning design, build, and photo quality.

 Looking to join the gang and switch to one of the best Sony cameras?
-They have offers in all categories, so look no further than this post to figure out the best Sony camera for your needs.
+They have offers in all categories, so look no further than this post to figure out which is the best Sony camera for you.

 Best Sony cameras:

 Though pretty much any decent smartphone can take a great shot nowadays, some would still prefer getting a nice, dedicated camera with more features and better quality photos.
 The Sony DSC H300 is a reliable shooter with a low $180 price point.
 It’s one of the best Sony cameras if you don’t mind a bulkier body that isn’t as pocketable as the option above.

 Though GoPro rules this market, Sony is no stranger to the action camera business.
-This little Sony camera is not cheap at $699.99, but you will get plenty for the extra investment.
-It has a large 15.3MP, 1-inch Exmor RS CMOS sensor.
-It also features a quality 24mm, F/4, wide-angle ZEISS Tessar lens.
-Of course, being an action camera it is water and crush-proof, so you can take it on all your adventures.
+This little Sony camera is not cheap at $700, but you will get plenty for the extra investment.
+It has a large 15.3MP, 1-inch Exmor RS CMOS sensor, and a quality 24mm, F/4, wide-angle ZEISS Tessar lens.
+Of course, being an action camera, it is water and crush-proof, so you can take it on all your adventures.

 The RX0 II has a flippy screen!